-The primary aim of the Anti-Slavery Statement and our policy is to create a greater awareness of modern slavery among our staff, contractors and stakeholders to eradicate the injustice of modern slavery and human trafficking.
+The aim of our Anti-Slavery Statement Policy is to create a greater awareness of modern slavery among our staff, contractors and stakeholders to eradicate the injustice of modern slavery and human trafficking.

-- Provide a clear message for GCH customers and partners that Modern Slavery in its various forms is unacceptable and as an organisation we adopt a ‘zero tolerance’ approach.
+- Provide a clear message for GCH customers and partners that Modern Slavery in its various forms is unacceptable.
+As an organisation we adopt a ‘zero tolerance’ approach

-- Refer any concerns or risks regarding modern slavery to partners such as the Police and Social Care Services for escalation through the National Referral Mechanism (NRM).
+- Refer any concerns or risks regarding modern slavery to partners such as the Police and Social Care Services.
+To be further escalated through the National Referral Mechanism (NRM)

 Our Commitment to Tackling Modern Slavery

-- Support routine Modern Slavery Awareness Training for our front line housing teams highlighting best practice, referral pathways and legislative changes regarding modern slavery.
+- Support routine Awareness Training for our front-line housing teams highlighting best practice, referral pathways and legislative changes regarding modern slavery

 GCH has implemented the following actions to mitigate the risk of modern slavery or human trafficking in the delivery of its services and supply chain: